icewolfz/jiMUD/docs/codeeditor.md

     - `Melee as ability` all basic melee combat will be considered an ability for protection calculation
     - `Enable pk` allow players to kill each other
     - `No dirt` can not throw dirt
     - `Dirt type` custom dirt type, if empty it will be based on terrain and weather
   - `Items` the items you can look at in the room, there should be one for each noun from the description
     - `Item` the item name
-    - `Description` the item description, you should also add any looks for nouns in descripitions of other items
+    - `Description` the item description, you should also add any looks for nouns in descriptions of other items
   - `Exits` Exits from the room, can be standard, doors, or climbs, **Note** climbs are only supported with standard, base (see area if supported), and climb types.
     - `Exit` the exit name, a list predefined list of standard exits is provided to pick from or you can enter a custom one
     - `Door` is this exit a door
-    - `Key ID` a unquie key id to use to lock or unlock if the exit is a door
+    - `Key ID` a unique key id to use to lock or unlock if the exit is a door
     - `Hidden` is the exit hidden
     - `Blocker` a comma delimited list of monster ids that block the exit
     - `Prevent peer` a message, true/false or a function to prevent peering this exit